isaksamsten/sia.nvim/README.md

   opts = {
     model = "gpt-4-1106-preview", -- best model but more expensive
     temperature = 0, -- reduced creativity
+    prompt = {
-    prompt = "You are tasked as an assistant primarily responsible for rectifying errors within English text.
+      default = "You are tasked as an assistant primarily responsible for rectifying errors within English text.
 Please amend spelling inaccuracies and augment grammar; ensure that the refined text closely adheres to the original version.
 Given that the text is authored in LaTeX intended for a master's thesis, please abide by the LaTeX syntax accordingly.
 Eschew informal expressions and choose terminology appropriate for a scientific manuscript.
 Provide your corrections in the form of the enhanced text only, devoid of commentary.
+Maintain the integrity of the original text's new lines and the spacing.", paraphrase = "You are tasked as an assistant primarily responsible for parapharsing text within English text.
+Please use academic and precise language.
+Limit the length of the paraphrased paragraph to the same length of the original.
+Do not repeat words or sentences.
+Try to make as few adjustments as possible.
+Given that the text is authored in LaTeX intended for a scientific manuscript, please abide by the LaTeX syntax accordingly.
+Maintain the integrity of the original text's new lines and the spacing.", } -- system prompt
-Maintain the integrity of the original text's new lines and the spacing.", -- system prompt diffopt = { "internal", "filler", "closeoff", "algorithm:patience", "followwrap", "linematch:120" },  -- :help diffopt },
+    diffopt = { "internal", "filler", "closeoff", "algorithm:patience", "followwrap", "linematch:120" },  -- :help diffopt
+  },